-ONGOING OFFER DE I Ongoing Offer The Scheme is an open ended scheme and hence is available for Period subscription and redemption on an ongoing basis on every This is the date business day at NAV based prices.
-The Units of the Scheme will not from which the be listed on any exchange, for the present.
-Scheme will reopen for subscriptions/rede mptions after the closure of the NFO period.
-Ongoing price for The purchase price of the Units will be based on the Applicable subscription NAV. (purchase)/switch-in (from other Purchase Price = Applicable NAV (for respective plan and option of Schemes/plans of the Scheme) the mutual fund) by , investors Example: An investor invests Rs 20,000/- and the current NAV is Rs.
-This is the price you 20/- then the purchase price will be Rs.
-20/- and the investor need to pay for receives 20000/20 = 1000 units. purchase/switch-in. ' The Scheme will comply with SEBI circular No. SEBI/IMD/CIR No. 4/ 168230/09 dated June 30, 2009 regarding applicability of entry load.
-Ongoing price for The Redemption Price of the Units will be based on the Applicable redemption (sale) NAV subject to the prevalent exit load provisions.
-The Redemption /switch outs (to Price of the Units will be computed as follows: other ' Schemes/plans of Redemption Price = Applicable NAV (for respective plan and option the Mutual Fund) of the Scheme) (1-Exit Load, if any). by investors. , , , , , , , , , , , , , , , , , , , , , Applicable exit load shall be subject to the tenure of investment of This is the price the investor in the scheme vis-à-vis the exit load structure you will receive for applicable when investor had invested in the scheme. redemptions/switch outs.
-Example: An investor invests on April 1, 2019 when the applicable exit load for the scheme was 2% if redeemed within 1 year, else nil. ,, Scenario 1) In case investor redeems before April 1, 2020, then applicable exit load would be 2%.
+Ongoing Offer Period This is the date from The Scheme is an open ended scheme and hence is available which the Scheme will for subscription and redemption on an ongoing basis on every reopen for business day at NAV based prices.
+The Units of the Scheme will subscriptions/redemptions not be listed on any exchange, for the present. after the closure of the NFO period.
+Ongoing price for subscription The purchase price of the Units will be based on the Applicable NAV. (purchase)/switch-in (from other Schemes/plans of Purchase Price = Applicable NAV (for respective plan and the mutual fund) by investors option of the scheme) Example: An investor invests Rs 20,000/- and the current NAV is This is the price you need Rs.
+20/- then the purchase price will be Rs.
+20/- and the investor to pay for receives 20000/20 = 1000 units. purchase/switch-in.
+The Scheme will comply with SEBI circular No. SEBI/IMD/CIR No. 4/ 168230/09 dated June 30, 2009 regarding applicability of entry load.
+Ongoing price for redemption (sale) /switch Applicable NAV subject to the prevalent exit load provisions. outs (to other The Redemption Price of the Units will be computed as follows: Schemes/plans of the , , , , , , , , , , , , , , , , , , , Mutual Fund) by investors.
+Redemption Price = Applicable NAV (for respective plan and option of the scheme) (1 - Exit Load as applicable to the This is the price you will investor). receive for redemptions/switch outs.
+Applicable exit load shall be subject to the tenure of investment redemptions/switch outs. of the investor in the scheme vis-à-vis the exit load structure applicable when investor had invested in the scheme.
+Example: An investor invests on April 1, 2019 when the applicable exit load for the scheme was 2% if redeemed within 1 year, else nil.
+Scenario 1) In case investor redeems before April 1, 2020, then applicable exit load would be 2%.
 Now suppose the same investor decides to redeem his 1000 units.
-The prevailing NAV is Rs 25/ Hence, the sale or redemption price per unit becomes Rs.
-24.50/- i.e. $25(1-2\%)$.
-The investor therefore gets $1000 \times 24.50 = Rs$.
-24,500/ decides to redeem his 1000 units.
+The prevailing NAV is Rs 25/-.
+Hence, the sale or redemption price per unit becomes Rs.
+24.50/- i.e. 25(1-2%).
+The investor therefore gets 1000 x 24.50 = Rs.
+24.500/-.

+Scenario 2) In case investor redeems on or after April 1, 2020, then applicable exit load would be nil.
+Now suppose the same investor decides to redeem his 1000 units.
 The prevailing NAV is Rs 30/-.
 Hence, the sale or redemption price per unit will be Rs.
 30/- i.e. 30(1-0).
-The investor therefore gets $1000 \times 30 = \text{Rs. } 30,000/-$.
+The investor therefore gets $1000 \times 30 = Rs.
+30,000/-$.